Ybalrid/Annwvyn/README.md

 - hit Ctrl+Shift+B to build the whole solution
 - In the solution explorer, build the install target
 - Do the same (without the install part) in the example subdirectory
-- You need to copy a bunch of .dll in the "example" (and template) directories.
-You can do this automatically by launching the "getLibs.bat" scripts.
+- You need to copy a bunch of .dll in the "example" (and template) build directories.
+You can do this automatically by launching the "getLibs.bat" *(you really should)* scripts.
 But here's the list if you want to check
     - Ogre
         - OgreMain.dll
         - OgreOverlay.dll